sci-wms/sci-wms/docs/advanced.rst

 .. code-block:: python

     # Sci-wms caches data on disk so it does not have to read static data from each dataset every request.
-    # By default, the path is `SCIWMS_ROOT/sciwms/apps/wms/topology`.
+    # By default, the path is `SCIWMS_ROOT/wms/topology`.
-    TOPOLOGY_PATH = "/data/sci-wms-topology"
+    TOPOLOGY_PATH = "/some/other/folder/sci-wms-topology"
     if not os.path.exists(TOPOLOGY_PATH):
         os.makedirs(TOPOLOGY_PATH)

+.. _topology-cache:

 Topology Cache
 ~~~~~~~~~~~~~~